What is chronic myeloid leukemia?

 Leukemia is a type of cancer that starts in cells that form new blood cells.
 These cells are found in the soft, inner part of the bones called the bone marrow.

-To understand the different types of leukemia, it helps to know a little about the blood and lymph systems.
 Any blood-forming cell can turn into a leukemia cell.
 Once that happens, the cell can grow and divide to form many new cancer cells.
 These cells can take over the bone marrow, spill out into the bloodstream, and spread to other organs.
-The build up of these cells can lead to a shortage of normal blood cells.
+The buildup of these cells can lead to a shortage of normal blood cells.
 Having too many leukemia cells can keep other cells in the body from working the way they should.